Running tests

 Grab the Docker compose file

 from the Hub repository and store it somewhere warm and comfy.
-For core
+For core, messenger, analysis-manager,

-.
-The latest version of the FLAME Hub Client is tested with the Hub
+image: ghcr.io/privateaim/hub:HUB_VERSION.
+The latest version of the FLAME Hub Client that is tested with the Hub is

 test setup much faster.